matrixneo99/docs/v2/electronics.md

 ## Gesture control
-You can control AWTRIX with Hand gestures (Only switching between Apps for now) with a APDS-9960 Gesture Sensor
+You can control AWTRIX with Hand gestures (Only switching between Apps for now) with a APDS-9960 Gesture Sensor Please keep in mind that the Housing is not prepared for mounting this sensor.
+You will have to do it by your own.

 !> IMPORTANT: The APDS-9960 can only accept 3.3V!

 | Wemos | APDS-9960 | Function |